 With such a large catalog, any top 10 list is only going to scratch just a small surface of the band’s material.
 Our intent is simply to publish an article that showcases some of their best material in order to turn people on to this great band who may have never heard of them before.

 # 10 – Gypsy

 What better way to open our top 10 Uriah Heep songs list than with a song from their debut album?
 The excellent track “Gypsy” was released in 1970 on the …Very ‘Eavy …Very ‘Umble album.
 The band’s debut album featured musicians David Byron on lead vocals, Ken Hensley on piano, organ, mellotron, guitar, and vocals, Colin Wood also on keyboards, Mick Box on guitars and vocals, Paul Newton on bass and vocals, and three different drummer including legendary Elton John band drummer Nigel Olsson along with drummers Alex Napier and Keith Baker

 # 9 – Sweet Lorraine

-“Sweet Loraine,” is one of Uriah Heep’s most loved songs by their fans.
+“Sweet Lorraine,” is one of Uriah Heep’s most loved songs by their fans.
 The song was released on The Magician’s Birthday album in 1972.
 The song broke the Billboard Top 100 in 1972 which was no easy feat for most Progressive Rock bands in the United States.
 Listen to the way this one starts put.
 It hits you hard and heavy instantly and never lets go of your attention, Simply a spectacular songs with that sci-fi sounding guitar lick at the song’s start and then that funky riff that moves in at the start of verse.